darkstarshine2011/MK-Encoder-Decoder/README.md

 ## 🇬🇧 English Version

 ### 📜 Overview
-This repository contains the **MK Encoder-Decoder**, a simple, character-based utility designed for encoding and decoding text through a unique substitution cipher method.
+This repository contains the **MK Encoder-Decoder**, a simple, character-based utility designed for encoding and decoding non-binary files (text, python, lua, etc.) through a unique substitution cipher method.
 It acts as a programmatic way to obscure plain text data using a custom character map.

 ### 🔑 The Character Map (The Key)
 The most critical component of this program is the `CharMap`.
 You can view this file as the **encryption key**.